 No. The request will be published, as will the opinion.
+You can see previous requests and opinions published here.
+The patent proprietor and any registered licensees and sub-licensees are also notified of the request.
 If you want to obtain an opinion on any patent issue but do not want that opinion to be published, we can help you, either by providing an opinion for you ourselves, or by enlisting the help of a barrister.

 Can we challenge an adverse opinion?

-After a review, the patent holder has a limited right of appeal to the Patents Court (part of the High Court), within a time limit set by the UKIPO.
+After a review, the patent proprietor or exclusive licensee has a limited right of appeal to the Patents Court (part of the High Court), within a time limit set by the UKIPO.

-Note that an unsuccessful challenge of an opinion, may result in an award of legal costs against the person challenging the opinion.
+Note that an unsuccessful challenge of an opinion by review, or review and appeal, may result in an award of legal costs against the person challenging the opinion.